jerilynwise/read-me/README.md

   ##  ✏️ Tests
   The following is needed to run the test: N/A

-  ## Github Usernme
-  Jerilyn Wise

   ## Github Reponame
   read-me/github.com

-  ## ✉️  Contact me directly
+  ## ✉️  Questions
-  Jerilynwisedesigns@gmail.com
+  If you have any further questions please don't heasitate to reach out via Github Jerilyn Wise  or directly by email Jerilynwisedesigns@gmail.com

   _This README was generated with ❤️ by Jerilyn Wise_